makinenvilma/image-recognition/README.md

 component, no router.

-Images are resized to 224 by 224 and run through the MobileNetV2 preprocessing in both training and prediction, which matters more than it looks.
+Images are resized to 224 by 224 and run through the MobileNetV2 preprocessing in both training and prediction.
+The two have to match, or the predictions are meaningless.

 ## Running it

 Python 3 and Node are both needed.
-Python dependencies first, since there is no requirements file yet:
+Install the Python dependencies first, since there is no requirements file yet:

 ```bash
 pip install tensorflow flask flask-cors pillow numpy